tchoi8/teachingasart2018/README.md

 In-class exercise: Create a map that illustrates how you learn something.

-Assignment: **Autobiography as a learner** Write a 500 word essay to accompany the map.
+Assignment: **Autobiography as a learner**: Write a 500 word essay to accompany the map.

 ## Week 2.
 Curriculum